-This romance, science fiction is a paperback edition was published by Entangled Teen on December 11, 2012 and has 382 pages.
+romance, science fiction in Paperback edition that was published by Entangled Teen on December 11, 2012 and has 382 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Obsidian, Onyx, Origin, White Hot Kiss, Opposition, The Cage, "Ice Cream", Obsession, Stone Cold Touch
+Other books by this author which I have reviewed include Obsidian, Onyx, Origin, White Hot Kiss, Opposition, The Cage, "Ice Cream", Obsession, Stone Cold Touch

 Third in the Lux urban fantasy series for young adults and revolving around a group of young aliens who have just rescued one of their own.